jaylinski/flockscreen/readme.md

 A fake screen lock for macOS.

+> Do not use this app if you want to safely lock your macOS!
+  The locking mechanism of this app can possibly be circumvented!

 ## Features

 * Takes a picture (and saves it in your "Pictures" folder) if someone triggers the lock

+## Download

+There is currently no download.

+You have to build this app on your own with Xcode

+## How to use

+* Start the App (you have to build it on your own)
+* Click on "flockscreen" in the status bar
+* Click on "Activate", the fake lock will be active after one second
+* Get away from your computer and wait for mischievous colleagues trying to tamper with your system

 ## Roadmap

 * Make activation shortcut configurable
 * Implement deactivation (defuse) option
 * Add fancy icon (that reflects if flockscreen is active)
+* Add notfication to notification center if a picture was taken
 * Try to build app with sandbox enabled, so it can be published in app store
 * Add "About" page

+## License

+This software is licensed under the MIT License - see the [LICENSE](https://github.com/jaylinski/flockscreen/blob/master/LICENSE) file for details.